-The directors of VanEck Investments Limited as Responsible Entity of the Funds are responsible for the other information.
-The other information is the directors' report accompanying the financial report.
+The directors of VanEck Investments Limited as Responsible Entity of the Fund are responsible for the other information.
+The other information is the directors' report accompanying the financial report, but does not include the financial report and our auditor's report thereon.